Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 There is some uncertainty on the application of the EIFEL rules in circumstances where a taxpayer, categorized as an excluded entity in prior years, no longer qualifies as an excluded entity in the particular year.
 For further clarification on the application of the EIFEL rules in such fact-specific situations, consult the Income Tax Ruling Directorate.

-Incorporating relevant amounts from your T5013 slip, Statement of Partnership Income
+Incorporating relevant amounts from a T5013 slip, Statement of Partnership Income

-If your corporation or trust is a member of a partnership and requires instructions on how to incorporate the relevant amounts from your T5013 slip when completing your Schedule 130, refer to: T5013-INST Statement of Partnership Income - Instructions for recipient.
+If a taxpayer is a member of a partnership and requires instructions on how to incorporate the relevant amounts from a T5013 slip when completing Schedule 130, refer to: T5013-INST Statement of Partnership Income - Instructions for recipient.

-If your partnership receives a T5013 slip with an amount in a box relevant for determining the EIFEL under subsection 18.2(2), it must provide a letter to its members informing them of their portion of each such amount.
-For a listing of the relevant box numbers, refer to: T5013-INST Statement of Partnership Income - Instructions for recipient.
+If a partnership receives a T5013 slip that includes an amount relevant to determining the EIFEL under subsection 18.2(2), it must provide a letter to its corporate or trust members informing them of their share of each such amount.
+For a list of the relevant T5013 slip box numbers, refer to: T5013-INST Statement of Partnership Income - Instructions for recipient.

-Subsection 18.2(18) requires a taxpayer that is subject to the EIFEL rules to file a schedule 130 form to determine the deductibility of their IFE and to determine their exempt IFE.
+Subsection 18.2(18) requires a taxpayer that is subject to the EIFEL rules to file Schedule 130 to determine the deductibility of their IFE and to determine their exempt IFE.
 The CRA has, under subsection 220(2.1), waived this requirement for taxpayers that meet certain conditions in a tax year.
 For information on these conditions, refer to Excessive interest and financing expenses limitation rules.

-If you do not file a schedule 130 form with your corporation income tax return or trust income tax and information return for a relevant tax year, it will be considered a failure to provide the prescribed information required under subsection 18.2(18).
-Accordingly, under paragraph 152(4)(b.8), the commencement of the normal reassessment period will be delayed until the schedule 130 form is fully completed and submitted.
+If a taxpayer does not file Schedule 130 with its corporation income tax return or trust income tax and information return for a relevant tax year, it will be considered a failure to provide the prescribed information required under subsection 18.2(18).
+Accordingly, under paragraph 152(4)(b.8), the commencement of the normal reassessment period will be delayed until Schedule 130 is fully completed and submitted.

-Although there is no specific penalty for failing to file the schedule 130 form or for filing it late, a general penalty, under paragraph 162(7)(b) may apply.
+Although there is no specific penalty for failing to file Schedule 130 or for filing it late, a general penalty, under paragraph 162(7)(b) may apply.
 The general penalty for failing to comply is $25 per day for up to 100 days (minimum $100 and maximum $2,500).

 For corporations requesting a loss carryback

-To carry back a loss to a prior year, a corporation usually submits a request on Schedule 4, Corporation Loss Continuity and Application, for the year the loss occurred (the “loss year”).
+To carry back a loss to a prior year, a corporation usually submits a request on Form T2SCH4, Corporation Loss Continuity and Application, for the year the loss occurred (the “loss year”).

-If the prior year’s income tax return had a Form T2SCH130, the corporation must also submit, for that prior year:
+If the prior year’s corporation tax return included Form T2SCH130, the corporation must also submit, for that prior year:

-These revised schedules should be submitted with the T2 return for the loss year.
+These revised schedules should be submitted with the return for the loss year.

-Sometimes, carrying back a loss will mean you now need to submit a T2SCH130 form for a prior year, even if that form was not required when that prior year’s income tax return was originally filed.
+Sometimes, carrying back a loss will mean the corporation now needs to submit Form T2SCH130 for a prior year, even if that form was not required when that prior year’s return was originally filed.
 For example, if a capital loss that is carried back increases IFE in the prior year, a corporation that previously was an excluded entity under paragraph (b) of the excluded entity definition in subsection 18.2(1) may no longer qualify.
-In such a case, the corporation must submit, with the income tax return for the loss year:
+In such a case, the corporation must submit, with the return for the loss year:

 For a trust requesting a loss carryback

-To carry back a non-capital loss to a prior year, a trust must file Form T3A, Request for Loss Carryback by a Trust on or before the due date of the trust’s income tax and information return for the loss year.
-Form T3A is being updated to include lines relevant to the EIFEL provisions.
+To carry back a NCL to a prior year, a trust must file Form T3A, Request for Loss Carryback by a Trust on or before the due date of the trust’s income tax and information return for the loss year.

 Keeping records

-You are required to keep records of detailed calculations supporting all amounts reported on the schedule 130 forms and election forms.
+Corporations, trusts and partnerships are required to keep records of detailed calculations supporting all amounts reported on the Schedule 130 forms and election forms.

-For more information on your responsibilities and the requirements associated with keeping records, refer to: Keeping records.
+For more information on the responsibilities and requirements associated with keeping records, refer to: Keeping records.

 Instructions for Form T2SCH130 Excessive Interest and Financing Expenses Limitation